 For slightly more advanced disease (stage 2) or disease of higher grade (e.g. .mixed cellularity versus lymphocyte predominant) a different strategy is now employed.
 As has been said, Hodgkin’s disease tends to spread logically from one set of lymph nodes to the next; so, for the last couple of decades a technique of radiotherapy called ‘extended field radiotherapy’ was used.
 This technique ‘covered’ the adjacent lymph node regions as well as the obviously involved ones, to sterilise any microscopic disease that might have travelled further.
 The technique accepted that quite a large area of the body received radiotherapy, but was justified in that the cure rate was higher than for involved field radiotherapy alone.
 However, although successful for many years this technique has now given way to one in which less than full course chemotherapy is employed first (to ‘mop up’ cells that were outside the obviously involved nodal groups) followed by lesser dose radiotherapy to only the obviously involved nodal groups at the outset.

-Both techniques are aimed to reduce the chance of relapse of disease out-with the originally affected node groups but the trend to (lesser) chemotherapy followed by lesser radiotherapy seems to be have less side effects in the long run for the patient.
+Both techniques are aimed to reduce the chance of relapse of disease out-with the originally affected node groups but the trend to (lesser) chemotherapy followed by lesser or no radiotherapy seems to be have less side effects in the long run for the patient.

 There are times when radiotherapy remains an important treatment in the management of Hodgkin’s disease.
-For example, in the photograph (left panel) which shows a cross-sectional image of a patient’s chest in which there is a large mass of Hodgkin’s, it is obvious that there is a huge bulk of tumour to sterilise.
+For example, in the photograph above (left panel), which shows a cross-sectional image of a patient’s chest in which there is a large mass of Hodgkin’s, it is obvious that there is a huge bulk of tumour to sterilise.
 Chemotherapy will shrink this down (see right panel) but this is the least likely site of Hodgkin’s to be sterilised by chemotherapy alone.
 Therefore, this patient was treated by local radiotherapy to the chest after the chemotherapy course was finished.
 Cure has thereby more certainly been achieved.